MichaelELeonard/SQLAlchemy-Challenge/README.md

 ## Precipitation Analysis

 For the precipitation analysis, we were tasked to examine the last 12 months of data in the hawaii.sqlite datsabase.
-The last year of precipitation data was identified and extracted from the hawaii.sqlite database and read into a pandas dataframe.
-A line graph outlining precipitation levels and summary statistics were used to analyze the data.
+The last year of precipitation data was identified and extracted from the hawaii.sqlite database and a line graph outlining precipitation levels and summary statistics was used to analyze the data.

 <br>